Escorted tour

-Escorted tours are a form of tourism in which travelers are escorted in a group to various destinations; they differ from a self-guided tour, where the tourist is not part of an organised group.
+An escorted tour is a form of tourism in which travelers are escorted in a group to various destinations; they differ from a self-guided tour, where the tourist is not part of an organised group.

-Escorted tours (in US English) are also known as guided tours.

 Escorted tours are normally conducted by a tour director who takes care of all services from the beginning to the end of the tour.
 Escorted tours normally include accommodation, transport, meals and some sightseeing.
-Escorted tours are often conducted by motor coach and usually no more than three nights are spent in each location visited.
-They are usually fast-paced and prices include almost everything.
+Escorted tours are often conducted by motor coach.

-Escorted Tours in Canada

-Escorted tours are a popular way to explore Canada, particularly in regions such as the Canadian Rockies and British Columbia.
-Many tours focus on national parks, remote landscapes, and adventure-based itineraries, often incorporating activities such as hiking, wildlife viewing, and cultural experiences.
-Operators typically use motor coaches or minibuses to transport travelers between key destinations like Banff National Park, Jasper National Park, and Vancouver Island.

-Several well-known companies provide escorted tours in Canada, catering to different travel styles and budgets.
-Some focus on luxury experiences, while others offer adventure-style tours designed for younger travelers.
-Companies like Moose Travel Network provide multi-day guided tours emphasizing adventure travel guides, social experiences, and access to off-the-beaten-path locations.